Updated June 2023

 Australia runs a ’Product of Australia’ scheme, with a range of related logos:

 The second variant, with the words “Grown in Australia”, is used for things where all the ingredients were grown in Australia.
 You’re unlikely to see this on sugary products (as they include ingredients that aren’t grown, as such) but may see it on actual sugar.
+Again, we don’t know of anything currently using this version.

 The third one is the one you’ll see most commonly.
 It has the words “Made in Australia from at least x% Australian ingredients”.
 Nesquik chocolate milk powder, for example, is labelled as being made from at least 80% Australian ingredients: